Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iii)the supplier or supplying country of the designated goods subject to the countervailing duty;

-(v)a summary of the likelihood that the subsidized imports of the designated goods and the fact of material injury, etc. to a Japanese industry caused by the imports will continue or recur after expiry of the designated period, as provided for in paragraph (23) of Article 7 of the Act;
+(v)a summary of the likelihood that the subsidized imports of the designated goods and the fact of material injury, etc. to a Japanese industry caused by such imports will continue or recur after expiry of the designated period, as provided for in paragraph (23) of Article 7 of the Act;

 (vii)details of support given by the producers, etc. concerned or the labor unions concerned for the applicant’s request prescribed in paragraph (23) of Article 7 of the Act;